 Barwon River Loop Walk

-Preparations for construction of the Barwon River Loop walk are continuing, including a detailed tree impact assessment.
+Work on construction of the Barwon River Loop walk is continuing.

 The loop, north of the Princes Highway, will link with the previously completed stage one to the south creating a two-kilometre path connecting Winchelsea’s four quadrants and better connecting the community with the river environment.